 A pituitary gland tumor develops as an abnormal growth in the pituitary gland.
 This kind of pituitary tumor can either lead to excessive production of hormones or a deficiency which in turn can lead to hyperthyroidism, hypothyroidism, fatigue, muscle weakness, and more.
 As per research conducted by the American Cancer Society, approximately 10,000 pituitary gland tumor cases are recorded in the US every year.
-Generally, pituitary gland tumors are benign (non-cancerous) and a few tumors are cancerous.
+Generally, these are benign (non-cancerous) and only a few are cancerous.

 The different types of pituitary gland tumors are:

-These usually affects women more than men.
-Pituitary tumors of this type produce increased levels of prolactin.
+These usually affects women more than men and produce increased levels of prolactin in the body.
 In women, a high level of prolactin can lead to irregular menstruation or even stop it.
 Even if the individual is not pregnant, the person can produce breast milk.
 Men with prolactin-producing tumors can suffer from erectile dysfunction or have a low sperm count.

 These are the most common type of pituitary gland tumor.
-Unlike the other types of pituitary tumors, non-functional adenomas do not produce any additional hormones.
-When the tumor increases in size, it can cause vision problems and headaches.
+Unlike the other types, non-functional adenomas do not produce any additional hormones.
+When the mass increases in size, it can cause vision problems and headaches.

 An increased level of growth hormone is released by this type of tumor.
 When this happens, it results in the growth of the bones in the body, leading to a condition called acromegaly.
 It is characterized by joint pain, widely spaced teeth due to the growth of facial bones, and deepened voice.

 Adrenocorticotropic hormone (ACTH) triggers the adrenal gland to produce steroids (glucocorticoids) that impact metabolism.
 Excessive ACTH levels can lead to Cushing’s disease, which may be evident from extra fat deposits, muscular weakness, hair loss, insomnia, excessive hunger, and more.